Find out detailed description, uses, directions of use, side effects, warnings and precautions, frequently asked questions about Lasinone 5mg Capsule

 Directions For Use:

 Take this medicine in the dose and duration as advised by your doctor.
-Lasinone 5mg Capsule may be taken with or without food, but it is better to take it at a fixed time.
+Lasinone 5mg Capsule may be taken with or without food.

 Side Effects: